ddobrin/native-spring-on-k8s-with-graalvm-workshop/spring-native/reflection/README.md

 }
 ```

-To bypass the class loading and reflection problems, as detailed in the `graalvm` chapter, we will be using the Spring Native `@TypeHint`.
+To bypass the class loading and reflection problems, as detailed in the `graalvm` chapter, we will be using the Spring Native `@TypeHint`,
+to indicate to the GraalVM compiler which configuration is required to be generated

 Note that you can specify the hint in multiple ways, directly, or as part of a `@NativeHint` declaration.
 You can specify a finer-grained set of hints, and then observe that we'll `provide hints` only for the declared methods in our classes: